raul-izquierdo/english/sources/vocabulary/Processing Signals/Analysing and Evaluating.md

 ## Possibilities

-es probable que (ocurra algo)
-    = It’s likely that
+es probable que (ocurra algo) = It’s likely that
     ?
-Es probable que la reunión se posponga : `It’s likely that the meeting will be postponed` = Chances are that (i)
+Es probable que la reunión se posponga : `It’s likely that the meeting will be postponed`

+lo más probables es
+    = Chances are that (i)
+    = ... will most likely ...
     ?
-Lo más probable es que el proyecto se retrase : `Chances are that the project will be delayed`
+Lo más probable es que el proyecto se retrase : `Chances are that the project will be delayed` - `The project will most likely be delayed`
+    ?
+Lo más probable es que lleguemos tarde : `Chances are that we will arrive late` - `We will most likely arrive late`

 es probable que (alguien haga algo)
     = <sbody> is likely to <base> (f)